-Lease terms affecting a tenant’s use of the premises are frequently negotiated points in commercial leases.
-Restrictions may generally be imposed within the lease in the form of a narrow permitted use provision, general terms aimed at minimising risk or property damage, or generally applicable rules and regulations that may be amended from time to time by the landlord.
+Restrictions on the use of the premises may generally be imposed within the lease in the form of a narrow permitted use provision, general terms aimed at minimising risk or property damage, or generally applicable rules and regulations that may be amended from time to time by the landlord.
 Tenants will often expressly be required to use the premises in accordance with all laws.

 Tennessee allows for local governments to regulate use through zoning laws, but use restrictions may also arise from private covenants and restrictions, easement agreements, and other recorded instruments governing or restricting the use of property.

-6.13 Tenant’s Ability to Alter of Improve Real Estate
+6.13 Tenant’s Ability to Alter or Improve Real Estate

 6.14 Specific Regulations

 Residential leases in Shelby, Davidson, Knox and other populous counties must comply with the Tennessee Uniform Residential Landlord and Tenant Act, which protects residential tenants from certain actions of a landlord.
 Most provisions of commercial leases, however, are creatures of contract law that override the default landlord-tenant laws.